These are the 3 main categories of informal logic.

 What is a sound argument?

-One is trying to prove something is valid or invalid, while the other is focused on strong or weak arguments to determine the probability of something.
+One is trying to prove something valid or invalid, while the other is focused on strong or weak arguments to determine the probability of something.
 (Say which one is which)

-What does formal logic and informal logic strive to do?
+What is formal logic and informal logic?

 1. ID the etymology.
 2. ID the category.